-Nerve impulse conduction is an all-or-none response.
+An action potential is an all-or-none response.
 In other words, if a neuron responds at all, it responds completely.
-Thus, a nerve impulse is conducted whenever a stimulus of threshold intensity or above is applied to an axon and all impulses carried on that axon are the same strength.
+Thus, an impulse is conducted whenever a stimulus of threshold intensity or above is applied to an axon and all impulses carried on that axon are the same strength.
 A greater intensity of stimulation produces more impulses per second, not a stronger impulse.